 Finally, the economic situation has brightened across the entire euro area.
 The euro area could use this breathing space to create instruments that offer new room for manoeuvre.
-KfW's Chief Economist Dr Jörg Zeuner presents three specific measures that can strengthen the euro area.
+In his position as Chief Economist of KfW, Dr Jörg Zeuner presented in 2018 three specific measures that can strengthen the euro area.

 The tide has turned: the voices that want to strengthen the European Union are becoming louder.
 The challenges of tomorrow are being addressed with pragmatism again.
 This is important.
 A stronger Europe is extremely important for all member states – politically and economically.

 Free trade, freedom of movement and legal security are the foundation for the EU’s great economic success.
 Since World War II, growth in the founding countries has been higher than average and new members have benefited from extremely dynamic catching-up processes.
 The result?
 The EU boasts more than half the world’s twenty highest-income countries (not counting oil countries and city-states).
 Its growth benefits the people.
 Social balance is one of Europe’s hallmarks.

 Despite the great success of the EU, its core, the euro area, is incomplete.
 The euro states have taken important steps in the right direction.
 The purchase of government bonds as monetary policy instruments is no longer a taboo.
 But most of all, the ESM is extending a safety net, backed by the OMT programme of the ECB, that protects the liquidity of the euro countries and gives them time to close financing gaps in case of stress.
 This is important for the future of the EU.
 Solidarity is a fundamental principle of European unity and must be visible, particularly in difficult times.
 The banking union will be implemented in order to prevent stress from occurring as much as possible.